Here's a fun summer dish to get your taste buds super excited! My fried halloumi cheeseburger.

 To help with those cravings, I've featured halloumi in many different ways here at Souvlaki For The Soul.
 I've mixed it with quinoa to make "keftedes".
 I've given it a Mexican makeover with tacos and quesadillas.
 The possibilities are endless, and it's one of my favourite cheeses to experiment with.

-I like throwing casual get togethers with friends – especially in the summer.
-It’s all about quick and easy recipes while watching the sun set in the distance. (preferably with a cool drink as well!).
+I'm the type of person who likes throwing casual get-togethers with friends - especially in the summer.
+And it's all about quick and easy recipes while watching the sunset in the distance. (preferably with a cold drink as well!).

-The halloumi is definitely the star in this dish.
-It doesn’t play second fiddle.
-It’s crumbed and fried gently in some olive oil.
+The halloumi is definitely the star in this fried halloumi cheeseburger dish.
+It doesn't play second fiddle.
+It's crumbed and fried gently in some olive oil.
 It involves a minimal amount of frying.
-But this is the good kind of frying.
+But this is the right kind of frying.

 - Dip the cut halloumi slices in flour, then dip it ino the eggwash and finally in the breadcrumbs.
 Ensure your slice in fully coated.
 Once you crumbed all the slices lay them on a plate lined with baking paper and place them in the fridge for half an hour.